daltunay/calivision/README.md

 As for the angles, there are two different plots on the page.
 #### Time series

 The first plot is a multivariate time series visualization, showing angle values over time.
+You can choose to normalize each angle time series, using the interactive buttton.
 ![time series](screenshots/angle_evolution_time_series.png)
 #### Heatmap

 This second plot is a heatmap, which shows the same data as above but in another manner.
+You can choose to normalize the values horizontally, using the interactive buttton.
 ![heatmap](screenshots/angle_evolution_heatmap.png)

 ### Fourier transform